 I work on an RtI team at a high school that is focused on improving how we can support students!
 For clarity, RtI stands for Response to Intervention, and is a multi-tier approach to the early identification and support of students with learning and behavior needs.
-Check out our OKRs for 20-21.
-Would LOVE feedback, questions, and/or reactions!
+Would LOVE feedback, questions, and/or reactions on our OKRs!

 KR1: Meet with a cohort of students of varying backgrounds to identify and discuss behaviors.